Information at a glance

 What is the best alternative to Zest and Pep Dental Powder?

-An alternative would be a higher concentration seaweed powder at a lower cost per gram, such as DentaMax Dental Powder.
+An alternative would be a higher concentration of seaweed powder at a lower cost per gram, such as DentaMax Dental Powder.

 Final Summary